NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2018-07-18-how-to-run-multiplayer-call-of-duty-modern-warfare-promod-live-using-wine-on-gnu-linux/index.md

 "codkey"="XXXXXXXXXXXXXXXXXXXX"
 {{< /codeblock >}}

 The format for COD4 key codes are <code>XXXX-XXXX-XXXX-XXXX-XXXX</code>.
 But, we have to transform it to <code>XXXXXXXXXXXXXXXXXXXX</code> and assign it to <code>codkey</code> variable in the above file.
 Also note that COD4 writes the key code in different places inside the registry depending on the Windows variant, whether it is 64-bit or 32-bit.
 COD4 detects Wine environment on my system as 32-bit Windows installation.
-But, to stay safe and keep things simple use both variables as it only takes up a few more bytes inside your registry.
+But, to stay safe and keep things simple to use both variables as it only takes up a few more bytes inside your registry.

 __Step 11__: Fire up a terminal and run the following: